-Children consumed: mackerel (four individuals) and pollock (four individuals).
+Children consumed: mackerel (four individuals) and pollock (four individuals) were consumed by children.
 The observed maximum consumption was 0.26 kg y-1 and this individual consumed mackerel (0.15 kg y-1) and pollock (0.11 kg y-1) caught off Farland Head.

 Child mollusc consumption consisted of scallops consumed by two children.
-The highest consumption was 2 kg y^{-1} and this was sourced from Fairlie Roads.
-Wildfowl consumption consisted of woodcock consumed by one individual (0.1 kg y^{-1}) and this was sourced from a local estate.
+The highest consumption was 2 kg y-1 and this was sourced from Fairlie Roads.
+Wildfowl consumption consisted of woodcock consumed by one individual (0.1 kg y-1) and this was sourced from a local estate.
 It should be noted that some children consumed more than one fish type.

-Table 5.3 Summary of children's consumption rates of foods from the aquatic survey area.
+Table 5.3 Summary of children's consumption rates of foods from the aquatic surveyarea.